STT-Seah/Devops/README.md

   Warning: if workflow is not triggering which means the format or spelling error to name the workflow file

-  The code (from superlinter.yml) paste, its purpose is to listening for a push event, when the push event happen, it's going to check our code and than run superlinter against it to make sure it conforms to the linting standards.
+  The code (from superlinter.yml) paste, its purpose is to listening for a push event, when the push event happen, it's going to first check our code and than run superlinter against it to make sure it conforms to the linting standards.

   5.YAML